 Digital Birth and Death Data Drive HPV Vaccine Success in Bangladesh

 For years, officials in Bangladesh knew that cervical cancer was taking a toll on women’s health, but they didn’t know the full extent of the problem.
-Only after improving death registration data and analyzing cancer-related hospital admissions did they recognize the growing impact of noncommunicable diseases, especially cancer.
-In fact, stronger data revealed that cervical cancer was the second leading cause of cancer death among women and the fourth most common reason for cancer-related hospitalization in public hospitals.
+Only after improving death registration data and analyzing cancer-related hospital admissions did the scale of this burden become clearer.
+In fact, stronger data showed that cervical cancer was the third leading cause of cancer-related deaths in the country.* and the fourth most common reason for cancer-related hospitalization for women in public hospitals.**

 HPV is a very common but potentially dangerous virus, and about 85% of sexually active people will get HPV if unvaccinated.
-The World Health Organization recommends HPV vaccinations for girls 9 to 14 years old, with one or two doses providing strong, long-lasting protection against HPV and cervical cancer.
+The World Health Organization recommends HPV vaccinations for girls 9 to 14 years old, with one or two doses providing strong, long-lasting protection against both HPV and cervical cancer.

 In October 2023, the Bangladesh Ministry of Health and Family Welfare launched a landmark HPV vaccination campaign in Dhaka Division, home to 44 million people.